 - Call or visit your local public health unit and talk with a public health nurse.

-- Ask your doctor or midwife about how to register.
+- Ask your doctor or midwife how to register.

-Having trouble registering?
-Contact your local public health unit.
+If you are having trouble registering, contact your local public health unit.

 SmartMom text messaging service